For certain types of coverage, if you are eligible but not enrolled, then you can still qualify for premium tax credits. These include:

 - Medicare Part A coverage requiring payment of premiums

 However, if you are eligible for job-based coverage (that is affordable and meets minimum value) or for Medicaid or CHIP, but you didn’t enroll, then you are not eligible for premium tax credits.
-Note that if you are eligible for COBRA because you had a reduction in hours at work, you will need to show that the COBRA coverage is unaffordable or to fails to meet minimum value in order to be eligible for premium tax credits.
-(26 C.F.R. § 1.36B-2(b) and (c); 77 Fed.
-Reg.
-30377, May 23, 2012; IRS, Questions and Answers on the Premium Tax Credit).
+Note that if you are eligible for COBRA because you had a reduction in hours at work, you will need to show that the COBRA coverage is unaffordable or fails to meet minimum value in order to be eligible for premium tax credits.
+(26 C.F.R. §1.36B-2(b) and (c) IRS, Questions and Answers on the Premium Tax Credit).